 Group internal audit is an independent assurance provider led by the chief audit executive and resourced with internal employees and external resources.
 The internal audit assurance provided consists of independent evaluations of the adequacy and effectiveness of risk management, internal controls, financial reporting mechanisms and records, information systems and operations, safeguarding of assets (including fraud prevention), and adherence to laws and regulations.
 It also includes a review of strategic risk mitigations, a risk-based review of major projects, key business processes and systems, the Group's sustainability information, IT governance and IT general controls.
 An internal audit charter, reviewed by the audit & sustainability committee and approved by the Board, formally defines the purpose, authority and responsibility of internal audit.
-The charter gives the chief audit executive direct and unrestricted access to the chief executive officer and chief financial officer.
+The charter gives the chief audit executive direct and unrestricted access to the Group chief executive and Group financial director.